 - Both the employer and intern are aware that the intern is not entitled to any wages for the time spent during the position.

 - If the employer receives an immediate benefit of the intern, the intern should be paid at least minimum wage.

 - If an intern is a recent graduate or otherwise not enrolled in a degree-seeking program, it is likely they should be paid in accordance with FLSA requirements.

 - If an intern replaces a position that would have previously been a paid employee position.

-If you are an intern at the University of Florida, Florida State University, Santa Fa College, University of North Florida or University of Central Florida and believe you are a victim of intern exploitation by a company, our experienced attorneys may be able to help.
-You may be entitled to compensation if found that you were misclassified as an intern and were performing employee level work.
+If you are an intern at the University of Florida, Florida State University, Santa Fa College, University of North Florida, or the University of Central Florida and believe you are a victim of intern exploitation by a company, our experienced attorneys may be able to help.
+You may be entitled to compensation if you found that you were misclassified as an intern and were performing employee-level work.
 PLEASE CALL (352) 505-8900 to schedule a FREE CONSULTATION.